Loading Events

 The 2023 Folklife Festival will be held inside the Oklahoma History Center (OHC) on Saturday, October 21, from 10 a.m. to 3 p.m.
 This event is free and open to the public.

 This festival is designed to engage visitors with opportunities to experience other cultures and traditions.
 Visitors are there to participate in the activities, not just observe.
 This community-wide event will celebrate and recognize what the American Folklife Center at the Library of Congress has called “the everyday and intimate creativity that all of us share and pass on to the next generation.”
-This “creativity” will be represented at the Oklahoma Folklife Festival in the form of dancing, singing, crafts, food, and more.
-Food vendors, musical performers and educational resources will also be in attendance.
-Several craft opportunities for attendees of all ages will be offered during the festival.
+This “creativity” will be represented at the Oklahoma Folklife Festival through dancing, singing, crafts, food, and more.
+Several educational resources and various craft opportunities for attendees of all ages will be offered during the festival.
+Food vendors will be on-site at the event.

 The 2023 Oklahoma Folklife Festival will coincide with the annual Research Center Book Sale featuring thousands of rare and out-of-print books, magazines, comics, and vinyl records.
 Visitors can shop for collectibles, puzzles, and Oklahoma playing cards.
 The book sale is a great place to purchase reproductions of historic posters, maps, photographs, and much more.